logicalclocks/logicalclocks.github.io/docs/user_guides/projects/airflow/airflow.md

 #### Hopsworks DAG Builder

 You can create a new Airflow DAG to orchestrate jobs using the Hopsworks DAG builder tool.
 Click on _New Workflow_ to create a new Airflow DAG.
 You should provide a name for the DAG as well as a schedule interval.
-You can define the schedule using the drop down menu or by providing a cron expression.
+You can define the schedule using the dropdown menus or by providing a cron expression.

 You can add to the DAG Hopsworks operators and sensors:

 - **Operator**: The operator is used to trigger a job execution.
 When configuring the operator you select the job you want to execute and you can optionally provide execution arguments.
 You can decide whether or not the operator should wait for the execution to be done.
 If you select the _wait_ option, the operator will block and Airflow will not execute any parallel task.
+In this case the Airflow task fails if the job fails.
 If you want to execute tasks in parallel, you should not select the _wait_ option but instead use the sensor.
 When configuring the operator, you can can also provide which other Airflow tasks it depends on.
-If you add a dependency, he task will be executed only after the upstream tasks have been executed successfully.
+If you add a dependency, the task will be executed only after the upstream tasks have been executed successfully.

 - **Sensor**: The sensor can be used to wait for executions to be completed.
 Similarly to the _wait_ option of the operator, the sensor blocks until the job execution is completed.
 The sensor can be used to launch several jobs in parallel and wait for their execution to be completed.
 Please note that the sensor is defined at the job level rather than the execution level.
 The sensor will wait for the most recent execution to be completed and it will fail the Airflow task if the execution was not successful.